 On average Spring Hill is operational as a whole.
 Spring Hill has several trends in place.
-The RTI process and team works well together with grade levels to identify needs for students.
+The MTSS process and team have undergone changed and are tasked with communicating and carrying out the process to fruition.
 This is a strong process and very beneficial for teachers and students.
-We have implemented Data Digs and collaborative planning with our instructional coach through PLC (Professional Learning Communities) Through our data digs and collaborative planning, grade levels have the opportunity to look at specific data, analyze the data and determine next steps to successfully support student success.
+We have implemented Data Digs and collaborative planning with our instructional coach through PLC (Professional Learning Communities).
+Through our Data Digs and collaborative planning, grade levels have the opportunity to look at specific data, analyze the data and determine next steps to successfully support student success.
 This process is a positive approach in supporting both teacher and student success.